department-of-veterans-affairs/va.gov-team/products/disability/526ez/Research/2023-05-526ezLandingPagesRedesign/conversation-guide.md

 *Background info about the participant should have been provided by Coordinator already, so use this time to ask any other questions that you feel will help with the session.
 This warm-up is not required*

 - Can you remind me where you are based?
-- Can you remind me of whether you have applied for benefits before? (for determining which scenario to present)
+- Can you remind me of whether you have applied for any VA benefits before? (for determining which scenario to present)
 - Are you currently a veteran or active duty?
+- What is your experience with VA.gov, if any?

 ## First Task: [intro & TE alert] - 5 minutes

+###Task goal: gauge whether or how much vets understand the intro and what language they find clear/confusing

+- Same as before, imagine you are here to *insert pertinant scenario,*
+- What is the first thing you would do or read on this page?
-- Same as before, imagine you are here to *insert pertinant scenario,* read everything on this page up until the “Sign in” button at your own pace, let me know when you are finished, and then I will ask you a few questions about what you read
+- Read everything on this page up until the “Sign in” button at your own pace, let me know when you are finished, and then I will ask you a few questions about what you read
 - Is there any information missing from this section that you personally would want to know?
 - Was any of this information unclear or confusing?
 - On a scale from 1 to 10, 1 being not at all useful, and 10 being very useful, how useful or not was the information in this section of the page?